 In immortal words of Steve Jobs about people that submit malicious apps to Apple and then complain to the press that their "perfectly clean" apps are getting rejected by Apple: "This guy is a son of a bitch liar!"

 Fair enough, plenty of companies do.
-However, your customer may simply be unaware of it (or may find it uncomfortable to use, or any other reason as to why he decided to contact you through us).
-You can simply inform him about it in your response, it's not hard nor it takes long.
+However, your customer may simply be unaware of it or may find it uncomfortable to use, or any other reason as to why they decided to contact you through us.
+You can simply inform them about it in your response.
+It's neither hard nor it takes long.

-Your company's profile was created by our website editors, The information has been taken from publicly available sources.
+Your business account has been created by our editors; the information has been taken from publicly available sources.

 Oh yeah, we get questions/threats like that all the time.
-Plenty of companies tried it since 2004, but none have succeed so far.
+Plenty of companies have been trying to do it since 2004, but none have succeeded so far.